 Coarse fishing, be it on a pond, lake or river the most important fishing gear you have is your terminal tackle.
 You could spend hundreds of pounds on a fishing rods and reels, most fishing rods these days are able to handle the biggest of fish, providing you have the correct test curve and length.
-Skimp on any of your fishing tackle, especially end tackle and you could loose the fish of a lifetime.
+Skimp on any of your terminal fishing tackle, and you could loose the fish of a lifetime.

 Main Line: Any good quality floating line will suffice.
 Something like Mono or Co-0polymer that has floating properties.
 Fluorocarbon is heavy, so it sinks making it harder to lift of the water to strike or slightly move your float.
 Tip – You can always add some grease (Vaseline/Gink) or floatant spray to your line to make it float better.
 Breaking strains vary depending on the style of the river your fishing conditions, if it’s very snaggy or has heavily overgrown banks, le lighter tipper wont suffice.
 Generally speaking for chub, I would suggest around 5-6lb breaking strain lines.
 You always have the option of using a lighter hook length if the fishing is proving to be slow.

 Hooks: A good quality hook should always be used and should suit the bait you intend using.
 It is obviously no good using a 10 or 12 hook if maggots are the bait of choice.
 Always try and balance your hook size to suit the bait.
 If using maggots, go for a 14, 16 or 18.
 You may even wish to use hooks to nylon for a lighter hook length.
 However, I generally find this unnecessary.
 Bread flake can be used with anything from a size 4 upwards.
 Select carefully, judging by the size of fish your going to catch!